Watch the video below - Jim plays 'Woman called Mary' in the key of E by Lightnin' Hopkins

 Scrapper Blackwell was one of the best guitar players in the 1930s blues era; he played a style called "piedmont" blues which means his songs were often upbeat, fast-paced, and exciting even though many had themes like death or going insane because life was so hard back then.

 He recorded hundreds of songs and was a major influence on the blues guitarists who followed him.
-He was particularly interesting as his creations often didn't follow the accepted blues chords format and paved the way for some really creative work.
+He was particularly interesting as his creations often didn't follow the accepted blues chords format and paved the way for some really creative work, making it easier for beginners to play blues in E chords easy.

 Blackwell's interesting chord formations probably came from his partnership with Leroy Carr, who played an advanced form of boogie-woogie and swing piano.